chriswales95/SET08103-Assessment/Use-Cases/use-case-29.md

 ## MAIN SUCCESS SCENARIO

 1. Information for a country's population is requested.
-2. HR advisor creates a report of the country's population.
+2. Employee creates a report of the country's population.
-3. HR advisor provides report requested.
+3. Employee provides report requested.

 ## EXTENSIONS